hphuongdhsp/Cars_Dataset_by_EfficientNet/README.md

 Because of limiting of resource (only 11GB of GPU), here we use only batch-size 16 for "efficientnet-b3" model.
 We get 92,2% accuracy scores.
 To get more accuracy scores, you can change these parameters in the "parser.py".
 It will make a better performance.

-The pretrained weights of[EfficientNet-b4,EfficientNet-b4 ](https://arxiv.org/pdf/1905.11946v2.pdf) are released on 18-June.
+The pretrained weights of [EfficientNet-b4,EfficientNet-b4 ](https://arxiv.org/pdf/1905.11946v2.pdf) are released on 18-June.
 To use them, please upgrade the pip package with
  ```bash
  pip install --upgrade efficientnet-pytorch